PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Prep Your Rack

-• Check all mounting hardware
+• Verify all mounting hardware is tight

 • Add padding if using bare bars